Spectral Estimation Techniques: Correlogram, Blackman–Tukey, Windowed Periodogram, Bartlett, and Welch Methods

 Limitations

-- Accuracy depends on the choice of window length and type.
+• Accuracy depends on window type and length.

 Applications